Understanding ETL: The Ultimate Guide 101

 The ETL process consists of three steps: extract, transform, and load.
 Let’s take a close look at each of them.

-At this step, raw (structured and partially structured) data from different sources is extracted and placed in an intermediate area (a temporary database or server) for subsequent processing.
+At this step, extracted data (structured and partially structured) from different sources is placed in an intermediate area (a temporary database or server) for subsequent processing.

 Sources of such data may be: